ryantd42/NY-Legislative-Git/2023/S2104A-2023/bill.md

  vocational and economic supports by stabilizing an individual's physical and  psychological  functioning.
-The legislature recognizes the impor- tance of varying treatment approaches and levels  of  care  designed  to meet  each  [client's]  INDIVIDUAL'S  needs.
-[Relapse]  REOCCURRENCE
+The legislature recognizes the impor- tance of varying treatment approaches and levels  of  care  designed  to
- S. 2104  7
+ S. 2104--A  7

- prevention and aftercare are two primary components  of  treatment  that serve to promote and maintain recovery.
+ meet  each  [client's]  INDIVIDUAL'S  needs.
+[Relapse]  REOCCURRENCE prevention and aftercare are two primary components  of  treatment  that serve to promote and maintain recovery.
   The  legislature  recognizes  that  the  distinct  treatment  needs of